bitovi/academy/src/react-native/18-maps/maps.md

 In this section, you will:

-- Integrating Google Maps
+- Render Google Maps.
-- Configuring Gradle plugins
-- Adding a map view
+- Store secrets with Gradle.
+- Configure the Android Manifest file.
-- Adding markers to a map
+- Add markers to a map.

-## Objective 1: Add Google Maps to Restaurant List page
+## Objective 1: View the restaurants on a map

 <img alt="Screenshot of the restaurant view with the title “Green Bay, Wisconsin.”
 There are two tabs at the top, List and Map, with Map selected.
 The map below is centered on Green Bay.
 The bottom tab bar has icons for Place My Order and Settings." src="../static/img/react-native/18-maps/01-solution.png" style="max-height: 640px; border: 4px solid black; border-radius: 25px;"/>

-### React Native Maps
+### Rendering Google Maps

+To use the Google Maps API, you will need to set up a [Google Maps API key](https://developers.google.com/maps/documentation/javascript/get-api-key).

-In this section, we will be using the `react-native-maps` library to integrate Google Maps into our application.
+In this section, we will be using the [`react-native-maps`](https://www.npmjs.com/package/react-native-maps) package to integrate Google Maps into our application.
 This library provides several React Native components such as maps, polygons, markers, and more that can be used to build maps on both iOS and Android.
-For the purpose of this training, we will focus on using the map and marker components.
-To use the Google Maps API, we will need to set up a [Google Maps API key](https://developers.google.com/maps/documentation/javascript/get-api-key).
+For the purpose of this course, we will focus on using the map and marker components.

-### Secrets Gradle Plugin

-We will be using the [`secrets-gradle-plugin`](https://github.com/google/secrets-gradle-plugin) to securely store our API key in our project.

-#### Gradle

-Gradle is a build automation tool that is used to compile and build the Android part of our React Native application.
-We can extend Gradle's functionality by using plugins.
-In this case, we will be using the `secrets-gradle-plugin` which allows us to securely store sensitive information such as API keys.

-#### Android Manifest

-The Android Manifest file is an XML file that contains important information about our application such as permissions, activities and services, configuration settings, and more.

-### MapView

 ```tsx
 import MapView, { PROVIDER_GOOGLE } from "react-native-maps"